Marcus Garvey: Memorials

 Garvey's birthplace, 32 Market Street, St. Ann's Bay, Jamaica, has a marker signifying it as a site of importance in the nation's history.
 His likeness was on the 20-dollar coin and 25-cent coin of the Jamaican dollar.
 In 2012 the Jamaican government declared 17 August as Marcus Garvey Day.
 The Governor General's proclamation stated "from here on every year this time, all of us here in Jamaica will be called to mind to remember this outstanding National Hero and what he has done for us as a people, and our children will call this to mind also on this day" and went on to say "to proclaim and make known that the 17th Day of August in each year shall be designated as Marcus Garvey Day and shall so be observed."

 The Brownsville neighborhood in Brooklyn, New York City, is home to Marcus Garvey Village, whose construction was completed in 1976.
 This building complex is home to the first energy storage microgrid at an affordable housing property in the country.
 It will use the energy storage system to cut electricity costs, improve grid reliability, and provide backup power during extended outages.
+Garvey Houses is another housing complex located in Brownsville.

 In the 1980s, Garvey's two sons launched a campaign requesting that the U.S. government issue a pardon for their father.
 In this they had the support of Harlem-based U.S. congressman Charles Rangel.
 In 2006, Jamaican Prime Minister Portia Simpson-Miller tasked various Jamaican lawyers with investigating how they could assist this campaign.
 The Obama administration declined to pardon Garvey in 2011, writing that its policy was not to consider requests for posthumous pardons.